SAP/abap-file-formats/CONTRIBUTING.md

 * Has this bug already been reported?

 ### Providing the Right Information for the Issue
 Summarize the issue well.
-The following are some guidelines:
+Here are some guidelines:

 * Provide detailed, step-by-step instructions for reproducing the issue with an example, including, if possible:
   * A URL to your example